MicrosoftDocs/azure-aks-docs/articles/aks/monitor-aks.md

 > [!IMPORTANT]
 > Kubernetes is a complex distributed system with many moving parts.
 Monitoring at multiple levels is required.
 Although AKS is a managed Kubernetes service, the same rigor around monitoring at multiple levels is still required.
 This article provides high level information and best practices for monitoring an AKS cluster.

-- For detailed monitoring of the complete Kubernetes stack, see [Monitor Kubernetes clusters using Azure services and cloud native tools](/azure/azure-monitor/containers/monitor-kubernetes)
+- For detailed monitoring of the complete Kubernetes stack, see [Monitor Kubernetes clusters using Azure services and cloud native tools](/azure/azure-monitor/containers/monitor-kubernetes).
 - For collecting metric data from Kubernetes clusters, see [Azure Monitor managed service for Prometheus](/azure/azure-monitor/essentials/prometheus-metrics-overview).
 - For collecting logs in Kubernetes clusters, see [Azure Monitor features for Kubernetes monitoring](/azure/azure-monitor/containers/container-insights-overview).
 - For data visualization, see [Azure Workbooks](/azure/azure-monitor/visualize/workbooks-overview) and [Monitor your Azure services in Grafana](/azure/azure-monitor/visualize/grafana-plugin).

 [!INCLUDE [horz-monitor-insights](~/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-insights.md)]

-Azure Monitor Container insights collects custom metrics for nodes, pods, containers, and persistent volumes.
+Azure Monitor Container insights collect custom metrics for nodes, pods, containers, and persistent volumes.
 For more information, see [Metrics collected by Container insights](/azure/azure-monitor/containers/container-insights-custom-metrics).

 ## Monitoring data